SamStaijen/AOC2024/README.md

 ## Leaderboards:
 I will attent 2 private leaderboards;
-- One from my current job
+- One from my current job.
-- One from [Sticky](https://svsticky.nl/) the study association I am currently a member fo
+- One from [Sticky](https://svsticky.nl/), the study association I am currently a member of.